How Warming Winters Are Affecting Everything

 Bats in December.
 Bluebonnets in January.
 Butterflies in February.

-The first two months of winter in Austin were the second warmest in 122 years of records, according to Victor Murphy, Climate Service Program Manager with the National Weather Service, and that's upsetting some rhythms of the natural world.
+The first two months of winter in Austin, Texas, were the second warmest in 122 years of records, according to Victor Murphy, climate service program manager with the National Weather Service, and that's upsetting some rhythms of the natural world.

-December and January were 4.7 degrees warmer than the thirty-year average, he says, and only one night — Dec.
+December and January were 4.7 degrees warmer than the 30-year average, he says, and only one night — Dec.
 19 — dipped down to freezing.
 "That's quite a bit of warmth spread over quite a few days," says Murphy.
 "It's pretty significant."

 In recent years, warmer winters have caused Texas' famed bluebonnet wildflowers to appear months before people expect to see them.